Complexity of equal 0-surgeries: Introduction

-Theorems~\ref{thm:cc}, \ref{thm:tt} and~\ref{thm:traces} follow directly from Theorem~\ref{thm:census}.
-In Table~\ref{tab:doubles} we also list the smooth $4$-genus $g_4$ of these knots.
-In particular, it turns out that all friends in our census share the same smooth $4$-genus.
-(They are either \textit{slice}, i.e.\ have smooth $4$-genus $0$, or have smooth $4$-genus $1$.)
 We also remark that all friends from our census share the same $\tau$-invariant from Heegaard Floer homology (which is known to not be a trace invariant) and the same $\nu$-invariant (which is determined by the trace)~\cite{nu_trace}.